he1senbrg/MarkdownPreviewer/README.md

 ## Miscellaneous
-Link to repository with my implementation of markdown parser and compiler : [mdPreviewer](https://github.com/vishnutejase/mdPreviewer)
+Link to the repository with my implementation of markdown compiler : [mdPreviewer](https://github.com/vishnutejase/mdPreviewer)